tableau/analytics-extensions-api/docs/ae_auth.md

 layout: docs
 ---

-Authentication is optional for the ```GET /info``` method.
+The requirement for authentication in a connection is indicated by including the optional authentication parameter in the features parameter for the ```GET /info``` method.

-Basic authentication is supported with username and password.
+Tableau currently supports basic authentication with username and password.

-With the /evaluate method, the stored username and password credentials are passed by Tableau to the Analytics Extension using the HTTP headers.
+The username and password values that have been configured in Tableau are passed to the Analytics Extension using the HTTP headers of calls to the /evaluate method.

 On the Tableau side, Authentication is configured in Tableau Desktop via the Analytics Extensions UI: [https://help.tableau.com/current/pro/desktop/en-us/r_connection_manage.htm#configure-an-external-service-connection](https://help.tableau.com/current/pro/desktop/en-us/r_connection_manage.htm#configure-an-external-service-connection)